vbeffara/web/index.rst

 Images and simulations
 ----------------------

 During my PhD and since then, I produced quite a few pictures of various two- dimensional objects, especially of SLE processes.
-Some of them can be found `here <pictures.html>`__, and a few comments about the programs used to generate them are gathered `here <simulations.html>`__ (I am planning to set up separate pages for a few of the programs, which will be linked from there as well).
+Some of them can be found `here <pictures.html>`__, and a few comments about the programs used to generate them are gathered `here <simulations.html>`__ (I am planning to set up separate pages for a few of the programs, which will be linked from there too).

 .. toctree::
    :maxdepth: 1
    :hidden:

+   self
    simulations